stevomatthews/srt-work/lib-srt-utils_README.md

 This installs the version corresponding to the git tag 'v0.1'.
 You can replace that with a branch name, a commit hash, or a git ref as necessary.
 See the [pip documentation](https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support) for details.

-As soon as the library is installed, you can import the whole library
+As soon as the library is installed, you can import the whole library:
 ```
 import srt_utils
 ```

-or a particular module
+or a particular module:
 ```
 import srt_utils.module as module
 ```